Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Appendix

-\begin{remark} In view of Propositions \ref{prop:rep.without.evan.PuVa} and \ref{prop:rep.without.evan}, replacing the standard monomial basis $\v_t$ by the new basis $\bar \v_t$ can provide a Positivstellensatz involving Gram matrix of factor width $1$.
-Thus, ones can build up hierarchies of semidefinite relaxations with any maximal matrix size, based on both representations \eqref{eq:rep.han} and \eqref{eq:rep.han.PuVa}.
+Moreover, if $\mathbf{a}$ belongs to the interior of $S$, then $(\frac{1}{2}(\mathbf{a}+\e),\frac{1}{2}(\mathbf{a}-\e))$ belongs to the interior of $\hat S$.
+Thus, the desired result follows. \end{proof} \begin{remark} In view of Propositions \ref{prop:rep.without.evan.PuVa}, replacing the standard monomial basis $\v_t$ by the new basis $\bar \v_t$ can provide a Positivstellensatz involving Gram matrix of factor width $1$.
+Thus, ones can build up a hierarchy of semidefinite relaxations with any maximal matrix size, based on representation \eqref{eq:rep.han.PuVa}.
 However, expressing the entries of the basis $\bar \v_t$ is a time-consuming task within the modeling process.
-A potential workaround is to impose \eqref{eq:rep.han} and \eqref{eq:rep.han.PuVa} on a set of generic points similarly to \cite[Section 2.3]{lasserre2017bounded}.
+A potential workaround is to impose \eqref{eq:rep.han.PuVa} on a set of generic points similarly to \cite[Section 2.3]{lasserre2017bounded}.
 This needs further study. \end{remark}